katjakarhu/HAPI-API/README.md

 Note: sets up and uses PostgreSQL instead of SQLite

-# Running Hapi Server withou Docker
+# Running Hapi Server without Docker

 The Hapi API is built on Python3, Django and Django Rest Framework.